Martin Moriarty (left) and Daniel Fulvio by Leon Csernohlavek

 We formed Inky Cloak in autumn 2013 because we had an idea about re-imagining the Duchess of Malfi as a gender-fluid pioneer from Britain’s recent LGBTQ+ history who is punished for embracing their queer identity.
 We hoped we could re-work John Webster’s Jacobean tragedy into a piece that would speak to the new wave of discrimination, violence and murder that was at the time menacing trans communities across the world – and in many places still is.

 With the help of a Kickstarter campaign and a grant from Arts Council England, we were able to develop that idea into our first show, Cover Her Face, which we staged with a mix of actors and radical performers in a site-specific piece at Bethnal Green Working Men’s Club in February 2014.

 Since then, we have continued to tell stories about queer people who have been marginalised, forgotten and rendered invisible in order to explore urgent issues in the world around us, working in hybrid modes try to catch some of the multi-dimensionality of the lives we are exploring.

-The show we are currently developing (working title: Did They Hear The Song I Was Singing?) explores how LGBTQ+ elders who journeyed from criminalisation to equality now face new challenges in the current social care system that ‘re-closets’ them, and mixes a diverse cast of older actors and younger singers.
+The show we are currently developing (Honesty is Like a Song in the Dark) explores how LGBTQ+ elders who journeyed from criminalisation to equality now face new challenges in the current social care system that ‘re-closets’ them, and mixes a diverse cast of older and younger actors.